schenkc/unraveled/README.md

 The frontend has a little backbone.
 All styling was done by hand using CSS.
 The HTML is semantic.

-* the form for adding a patter is a nested form, which makes associated tags, adds multiple photos, and file instruction upload.
+* the form for adding a pattern has nested attributes, and creates patterns along with associated tags, multiple photos, and pdf instructions.
 File upload is handled using paperclip and AWS.

-* searching is implamented using gp-search and displayed using kaminari
+* searching is implemented using pg-search and displayed across multiple pages using kaminari

-* notifications is implamented using a polymorphic model and some hand crafted callbacks.
+* notifications are implemented using a polymorphic model and some hand crafted callbacks.

 * the messaging section is a full backbone.js installation.
 Multiple collections of data are bootstrapped in.

 === TODO

+In the future, I hope to implement

-* voting/rating list trending patterns and users
+* voting/rating to feature trending patterns and users

 * password recovery/change email

 * add icons

-* photo carasels for patterns show page
+* photo carrousels on patterns' show pages